CobreGratis/bielsystems.github.com/_posts/cases/en/2014-02-24-pet-roomie.md

 video_image:

-short_description: People interested in hosting their pets, or extra services, can use the Pet Roomie to find people to do this.

 about: PetRoomie is a community for pet lovers that offers pet services.
 There’s a wide range of services available, from overnight boarding, spas, grooming and petsitting to training and pet walkers.